 MOSAIC explores different topics and experiences as they relate to life in college.
 Students will develop a proper understanding of the role college plays in their life as well as how a Christian worldview will impact not only their studies, but their perspective on life and careers as well.
 Topics that will be covered include academic management, career planning, financial planning, campus life, and a discussion of worldviews.
 (Fall only)

 |200*||Introduction to Education and Pre-teaching Field Experience (3).

 A study of the historical, philosophical, and legal foundations for education, the role of the profession of teaching and of schools in a changing society.
 Includes field experiences in accredited schools representing a variety of classroom organization, methodology, grades and subject areas.
 (Spring only)

 |202||Education Seminar (0).

 A required seminar session that meets once each semester and is required for all undergrad students enrolled and taking courses in the School of Education.
-This includes students as pre-candidates for the Teacher Education Preparation Program and/or for those candidates having been interviewed and admitted to the Teacher Education Preparation Program.
+This includes students as pre-candidates for the Teacher Educator Preparation Program and/or for those candidates having been interviewed and admitted to the Teacher Educator Preparation Program.
 Candidates involved in Clinical II – Internship Student Teaching are exempt from Education Seminar.
 The Education Seminar is designed for all Education majors to be informed of current education issues and decisions form the Mississippi Department of Education that may affect candidates’ plan of studies and other issues concerning teacher certification.
 At times professional educational leaders may be scheduled as guest speakers or panelist.
 (Fall and Spring)